Creamy Chicken Spaghetti – one pan, endless variations!

 But rest assured, I re-tested it with a few changes and made sure it was perfect so that you’d have success with this recipe every time you make it.

 I wanted to create a one pan pasta that you guys could really have fun with and adapt to make your own.
-I’m sharing a complete and absolutely delicious recipe with chicken, pasta, vegetables, and creamy sharp cheddar cheese, but we’ll talk about how you can change it to fit different diets, tastes, or what ingredients you have on hand!
+I’m sharing a complete and absolutely delicious recipe with chicken, pasta, vegetables, and creamy sharp cheddar cheese, but we’ll talk about how you can change it to fit different diets, tastes, or how to use ingredients you have on hand!

 About this creamy chicken spaghetti